 2017-2018 Appeal for Dependency Override Renewal is available to you if in a prior academic year, the UCR Financial Aid Office approved an Appeal for Dependency Override on your behalf which allowed you to be considered independent for financial aid purposes.
 If you need to renew your dependency override for the 2017-2018 award year, please complete and submit this form for processing.

-If you or your parent/legal guardian have experienced a significant reduction in income in the award year after filing the FAFSA or DREAM Act application and it has reduced your ability to pay for college expenses, you may submit an appeal to our office documenting your current resources.
-We will review the information in order to recalculate the expected family contribution.
+If you or your parent/guardian have experienced a significant reduction in income in the award year after filing the FAFSA or DREAM Act application and it has reduced your ability to pay for college expenses, you may contact the Office of Financial Aid for an appeal consideration.

 If you receive financial aid, you must meet the minimum academic standards set forth by UCR.
 If you fail, your financial aid eligibility will be suspended for one academic year.

 You have the right to appeal this suspension status.
 A successful appeal will allow

 you to be placed on Financial Aid probation and your eligibility will be reinstated